Campaign of the Month: June 2014

 Forward Observation Base “Tramp Station”, Puentecillo Border Crossing

-In early-3025, the Iron Dingoes increased this force, officially creating the 3rd Border Guards Battalion “The Jungle Cats” and established a forward military base at the Puentecillo Border Crossing.
+In early-3025, the Iron Dingoes increased this force, officially creating the 3rd (Guards) Rifle Infantry Battalion “The Jungle Cats” and established a forward military base at the Puentecillo Border Crossing.
 While simple, the facility has sufficient pre-fab facilities to house the entire unit, was tied to the electrical net coming out of San Isabel, and has access to civilian services and an airport through Hellas village.
 Led by the “Coldhearts” (7th Platoon), it amounted to roughly a battalion of green, but well-equipped soldiers, with some fortifications and defenses, but no armor or other support weapons.

 This unit was named the “Jungle Cats”, and its base, “Tramp Station”.
 Their primary responsibility was to look over the border, and keep an eye on their potentially rapacious southern neighbors.
 They worked closely with Major (Brevet) Abelinda Rivera and her other resources in this remote community for a year, before officially coming under her command.